TIK-NFL/NewsSettings/README.md

 # ILIASTimeline
-Timeline for ILIAS course and group defaults
+Timeline for ILIAS course and group as defaults